FAQ's - Frequently Asked Questions

 Camp Kidston is located on Long Lake, on the Mooseland Road (also called the Moose River Road) near Middle Musquodoboit.

-What time is pick up and drop off?
+What time is drop off and pick up?

 How long is the drive to Kidston?